Criteria for investigation

 • the severity and scale of potential or actual harm

-• the duty holder’s compliance history, including such matters as prior convictions and notices issued
+• the duty holder’s compliance history, including matters such as prior convictions and issued notices

 • strategic enforcement priorities